 Development/Delivery Challenges and How to Overcome Them

-eLearning development typically requires a collaborative effort between a number of different roles.
+eLearning development typically requires a collaborative effort among a number of different roles.
 A typical “team” involves an instructional designer who organizes the course, one or more subject matter experts, one or more media development specialists (e.g. graphics or interaction developers, audio, video, technicians), a copy editor, and any number of people to review and approve the final deliverable.

 The good news is that today’s rapid development tools are mostly cloud-based, meaning that collaboration among different roles can occur real-time without regard to geographic concerns.